-Fire Station 17, located at 1050 NE 50th Street, is a Battalion Headquarters station.
-Battalion 6 serves the neighborhoods of northeast Seattle, Eastlake, and Capitol Hill.
-Currently, the facility houses an engine company, a ladder truck, a Battalion Chief, a reserve aid car, and a reserve Battalion Chief's car.
+Fire Station 17, located at 1050 NE 50th St., is a Battalion Headquarters station.
+Battalion 6 serves the neighborhoods of northeast Seattle, Eastlake and Capitol Hill.
+Currently, the facility houses an engine company, a ladder truck, a Battalion Chief, a reserve aid car and a reserve Battalion Chief's car.
 The project will add space for a medic unit and a proposed specialty unit (Tunnel Rescue).
 To recognize its historic significance, the building received landmark designation in 2005.

 Building additions and renovations took place on an expanded site.
 Improvements offer a safer, more efficient work environment for supporting both fire and emergency medical calls.